axyl-os/axyl.org/README.md

 ## Authentication Flow

-The website uses better-auth with Discord OAuth:
+The website uses Supabase Auth with Discord OAuth:

 1. User clicks "Sign In with Discord"
 2. Redirects to Discord OAuth
 3. Discord redirects back with authorization code
-4. better-auth exchanges code for user info
+4. Supabase Auth exchanges code for user info
 5. User session is created and stored
 6. User can access authenticated features